openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/7_expressions.rst

 A class instance creation expression is *standalone* if it has no assignment or call context (see :ref:`Assignment-like Contexts`).

-The execution of a class instance creation expression is perfomed in two steps:
+The execution of a class instance creation expression is performed as follows:

 -  A new instance of the class is created;
+-  Initial values are given to all new instance fields with initializers, and then to new instance fields with default values;
 -  The constructor of the class is called to fully initialize the created instance.

 The validity of the constructor call is similar to the validity of the method call as discussed in :ref:`Step 3 Semantic Correctness Check`, except the cases